electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/drivetrain/motor/_index.md

     <figcaption><h4>e-tron 50/55 drivetrain with electric motors</h4></figcaption>
 </figure>

-### Audi e-tron 60S
+### Audi SQ8 e-tron

-In the e-tron S model Audi has moved the rear motor from e-tron 50 and e-tron 55 to the front and taken two front motors and combined them together on the rear axle.
+In the SQ8 e-tron model Audi has moved the rear motor from Q8 e-tron 50 and Q8 e-tron 55 to the front and taken two front motors and combined them together on the rear axle.

 2 x 138 kW boost power  /  2 x 70kW continuous power  /  2 stages, 1 gear  /  liquid cooled